jamiephillips212/reading-notes/README.md

 - You don't need a specific Operating System or device to create the Markdown text.
 - Markdown exists everywhere.
 Websites (Ex: Reddit and Github support Markdown)
 ## What Symbol will create a heading in Markdown?
-To create a heading, you will use the pound key (#) in front of the words or phrases
+To create a heading, you will use the pound key (#) in front of the words or phrases.
+The number of pound symbols you add